-Rabalais: SEC Spring Meeting Q and A with new LSU athletic director Scott Woodward
+After SEC meetings, Q&A with LSU's Scott Woodward: On Will Wade, alcohol sales at games, more

 “For me, it's a two-step process.
 The first step is, here again I'm very cautious because it's worked from a championship standpoint, there's a reason we're the best conference in America.
 Scheduling probably has a lot to do with it.
 I don't want to screw that up.

-“But, and there's a big but in there, it's, is it fair for our student- athletes not to know places in the SEC East?
+“But, and there's a big but in there, it's, is it fair for our student-athletes not to know places in the SEC East?
 I don't think so.
 I think it's good that they get to know Kentucky, Vanderbilt, Tennessee, Georgia and go to these places.
 I like more of a mix and a variety, but we'll have those discussions and we'll have them intelligently, not only with our colleagues in the room, but with media partners and with the conference."

 What is your assessment of LSU’s facilities?